 Who We Are

-We EATHAN – East Africa Trans Health and Advocacy Network is a network of trans*diverse activists and organizations in East Africa.
-We have 24 member activist representatives and organizations based in Burundi, Kenya, Rwanda, Tanzania and Uganda.
+EATHAN – East Africa Trans Health and Advocacy Network is a network of trans*diverse activists and organizations in East Africa.
+We have member activist representatives and organizations based in Burundi, Kenya, Rwanda, Tanzania and Uganda.
 Our mission is to equip and enable East African trans* diverse individuals and institutions, to organise and advocate for the improvement of their health, the recognition of their gender, and the protection of their human rights; utilising informed research and documentation, particularly on health and HIV, and by enhancing their livelihoods through capacity strengthening and empowerment.
-We work under 3 main pillars.
+We work under 4 main pillars.

 About Us